The Members of

 SHIRPUR GOLD REFINERY LIMITED

-Yours Directors take pleasure in presenting the 31st Annual Report of your Companytogether with Audited Statement of Accounts for the year ended 31st March 2019 preparedas per Indian Accounting Standards prescribed under Section 133 of the Companies Act2013.
+Yours Directors take pleasure in presenting the 34th Annual Report of your Companytogether with Audited Statement of Accounts for the year ended 31st March 2019 preparedas per Indian Accounting Standards prescribed under Section 133 of the Companies Act2013.

 DIRECTORS' RESPONSIBILITY STATEMENT

-Pursuant to the requirement under Section 134(3) of the Companies Act 2013 inrelation to the Annual Financial Statements for the Financial Year 2015-2016 yourDirectors confirm that:
+Pursuant to the requirement under Section 134(3) of the Companies Act 2013 inrelation to the Annual Financial Statements for the Financial Year 2018-19 your Directorsconfirm that:

-a) The Financial Statements of the Company - comprising of the Balance Sheet as at 31stMarch 2016 and the Statement of Profit & Loss for the year ended on that date havebeen prepared on a going concern basis following applicable accounting standards and thatno material departures have been made from the same;
+a) The Financial Statements of the Company - comprising of the Balance Sheet as at 31stMarch 2019 and the Statement of Profit & Loss for the year ended on that date havebeen prepared on a going concern basis following applicable accounting standards and thatno material departures have been made from the same;

 b) Accounting policies selected were applied consistently and the judgments andestimates related to the financial statements have been made on a prudent and reasonablebasis so as to give a true and fair view of the state of affairs of the Company as at31st March 2019 and of the profit of the Company for the year ended on that date; and

-c) Proper and sufficient care has been taken for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities.
+c) Proper and sufficient care has been taken for maintenance of adequate accountingrecords in accordance with the provisions of the Companies Act 2013 for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

 d) Requisite Internal Financial Controls had been laid down and that such internalfinancial controls are adequate and were operating effectively; and e) Proper systems havebeen devised to ensure compliance with the provisions of all applicable laws and thatsystems were adequate and operating effectively.

 There have been no material changes and commitments that have occurred after close ofthe financial year till the date of this report which affect the financial position ofthe Company.
-Based on the internal financial control framework and compliance systemsestablished in the Company the work performed by Statutory Internal SecretarialAuditors and reviews performed by the management and/or relevant Audit and otherCommittees of the Board your Board is of the opinion that the Company's internalfinancial controls were adequate and working effectively during financial year 2015-16.
+Based on the internal financial control framework and compliance systemsestablished in the Company the work performed by Statutory Internal SecretarialAuditors and reviews performed by the management and/or relevant Audit and otherCommittees of the Board your Board is of the opinion that the Company's internalfinancial controls were adequate and working effectively during financial year 2018-19.